 Introduction

-The decade of 1920–1929 is often called the “Roaring Twenties.”
-It was a decade that roared with a booming economy, new inventions, progress in women’s rights, and a vibrant arts scene.
+In the previous learning activity, we got to the end of the First World War and explored how life at home changed.
+In this learning activity, we’ll learn about the “Roaring Twenties”.
+1920-1929 was a decade that roared with a booming economy, new inventions, progress in women’s rights, and a vibrant arts scene.

-The prohibition of alcohol was also introduced and had been instigated mostly by the temperance movement.
+The prohibition of alcohol was also introduced and was instigated mostly by the temperance movement.

 Canada had to shift from a full production war economy to a more balanced peacetime, supply-and-demand economy.
-At first, this caused a slump in the economy, until business activity levelled itself allowing the economy to regain its balance.
+At first, this caused a slump in the economy, until business activity levelled itself, allowing the economy to regain its balance.
+Economic development could be examined through the following bullet points:

 • Business activity started to improve.